pelsan/p1_navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Follow the instructions in `Navigation.ipynb`.